gjwgit/aztext/docs/README.md

 1.0,hi,,,
 ```

-Note that sentiments, key phrases, and entities are not
+Note that sentiments, key phrases, and entities are not supported for
-available for all languages.
+all languages.
+Refer to the *supported* command.

-The command will also work without an argument whereby it will read
+The *analyze* command will also work without an argument whereby it
-text from standard input if it is part of a pipeline.
+will read text from standard input if it is part of a pipeline.

 ```console
 $ cat sample.txt